St. Paul Personal Injury Lawyer

 Try to exchange information with those involved in the accident, including names, contact details, and insurance information.
 However, as you speak with these individuals, make sure you watch what you say.

-This means you want to avoid apologizing for the incident, making any definitive statements about what happened, or accidentally taking the blame for what occurred.
+Do not apologize for the incident, make any definitive statements about what happened, or say anything that could imply you are to blame for what occurred.
 These types of comments can end up coming back and hurting your case and the amount of money you receive.

 #4.
 Watch What You Post on Your Social Media Accounts